danecreekphotography/electronics/LED controller board - Wemos/README.md

 ## Ordering the PCB

-The PCB can easily be ordered from PCBWay.
+The PCB can easily be [ordered from PCBWay](https://www.pcbway.com/project/shareproject/LED_Controller_Board___Wemos_D1_Mini.html).
 They're cheap, great quality, and arrive quickly.
+The default settings PCBWay applies to the board are perfect.
+All you have to do is pick your favourite solder mask colour!